UniversalPropositions/tools/README.md

     - gpu (true/false) - processing on gpu or cpu
     - processes - number of parallel processes to be started
     - batch_size - number of sentences processed in one batch
-    - batch_save - (true/false) results saved to the file after each batch and not saved at the end of the processing, in case true is set it is required to run merge_parse.py or merge_align.py after processing to get one file with all sentences
+    - batch_save - (true/false) results saved to the file after each batch and not saved at the end of the processing, in case true is set it is required to run merge_parse.py or merge_align.py respectively after parse.py and wordalignment.py processing to get one file with all sentences
     - limit - the number of sentences to be processed, 0 - means all sentences will be processed
-- pipelines (map) - key is the pipeline name used as argument for all processing scripts except download.py
+- pipelines (key-value) - key is the pipeline name used as argument for all processing scripts except download.py
     - source - reference to sources and datasets to be processed
     - sentences
         - europarl (optional) - number of sentences to be selected from europarl dataset, 0 - means all
         - tatoeba (optional) - number of sentences to be selected from tatoeba dataset, 0 - means all
         - subtitles (optional) -  - number of sentences to be selected from subtitles dataset, 0 - means all
-- sources (map) - key is the name used as argument for download.py processing
+- sources (key-value) - key is the name used as argument for download.py processing
     - src_lang - parallel corpus source language - always en
     - tgt_lang - parallel corpus target language
     - datasets
         - europarl (optional) - url to europarl dataset
         - tatoeba (optional) - url to tatoeba dataset
         - subtitles (optional) - url to subtitles dataset
-- universal-dependencies (map) - key is the universal-dependencies language code, value is repository url

 ## Processing assumptions
 ### Preprocessing